patchew-project/qemu/docs/devel/decodetree.rst

 be 1, 0, or don't care.
 The difference between '.' and '-'
 is that '.' means that the bit will be covered with a field or a final 0 or 1 from the pattern, and '-' means that the bit is really ignored by the cpu and will not be specified.
+The same format can be reused in multiple patterns by using '.' and let the pattern decide whether the given bit will be ignored or not.

 A *field_elt* describes a simple field only given a width; the position of the field is implied by its position with respect to other *fixedbit_elt*